 You came up with a great business idea, wrote a business plan and already spent your hypothetical first million on luxury cars and vacations.
-Unfortunately, the reality is before you drive that red shiny Ferrari on the highway next to the Mediterranean seaside, you’ve got to sweat, sometimes in a literal sense, while building a business of your dreams.
+But before you drive your new Ferrari, you’ve got to sweat building a business of your dreams.
 And the first obstacle to overcome on your way to success is getting approved for a bank loan.
 The good news is lending money from a national financial institution is not the only option; it doesn’t mean you have to give up on your dream.
-There’s a better, trusted, faster way to get your startup funded so you can concentrate on what leather color to choose for your Ferrari.
+There’s a better, trusted, faster way to get your startup funded.
+That way you can concentrate on what leather color to choose for your red Ferrari.
 But first, let’s see in detail all possible options so you know what you’re choosing from.

-If it’s your first startup and your credit history is not exceptional, banks most likely won’t give you a loan, unless you have existing assets, a house, for instance, that you’re willing to put at risk.
+If it’s your first startup and your credit history is not exceptional, your options are pretty limited.
+Big banks most likely won’t give you a loan, unless you have existing assets, a house, for instance, that you’re willing to put at risk.
 In this case, a Small Business Administration loan is best for a new or expanding small business to get infusions of cash without the usual backup requirements.
-The fees for SBA loan are usually same as non-guaranteed loans.
+The fees for SBA loan are usually the same as non-guaranteed loans.
 Times Square Consulting provides with long-term, fixed-rate financing for major fixed assets.
 Besides. we offer a Microloan Program of up to $50,000 for small business concerns.

 To get your startup funded, you can shop around and try to find an investor.
 There are professional venture capitalists looking for proven business models to invest in.
 You’ve got to have a team and a pitch and a business plan that requires at least a couple of million dollars in investments—big players on the arena of startups investments are only interested in big opportunities.
 Angel investors are also an option to get your startup funded.
 Any metropolitan area, especially like New York, is loaded with high net-worth investors looking for startups to invest in.
 Usually, they suggest smaller amounts but you can still raise up to one million dollars.